 A Guide to Terminology

 Our category is dynamic and still very new, with a large number of new companies working to bring products to market.
 In order to solve the challenges facing our food system in feeding 10 billion by 2050, we believe that we will need to have every tool in the toolkit at our disposal.
-As a coalition, it’s important to us that the conversation around our new industry remain inclusive and approachable, while at the same time ensuring that terminology used reflects scientific accuracy and is not inherently demeaning towards our own products or conventionally-produced meat and seafood products.
+As an association, it’s important to us that the conversation around our new industry remain inclusive and approachable, while at the same time ensuring that terminology used reflects scientific accuracy and is not inherently demeaning towards our own products or conventionally-produced meat and seafood products.

 We’ve created this guide to help different stakeholders navigate the terminology surrounding the space, to explain the terms that are acceptable and unacceptable to us and to provide a perspective on the accuracy of other terms.